KohaILS/koha-manual-zh-cn/source/systempreferences.rst

     **Important**

-    run the :ref:`authorities browser cron job <authorities-browser-label>` to create the browser list
+    run the :ref:`authorities browser cron job <cron-authorities-browser-label>` to create the browser list

 .. _opacbrowseresults-label: